 I know what you’re thinking.
 Pressure cooking is SCARY and you could blow up.
 We’ve all heard the horror stories of pressure cooking gone terribly wrong but I’m here to say that the Instant Pot is so easy to use that it’s nearly foolproof.
 And it has a load of safety mechanisms built in so you’d be hard pressed to blow the thing up.

 I have the Instant Pot IP-Duo60.
 It’s a 7-in-1 Multi-Functional Cooker that functions as a Pressure Cooker, Slow Cooker, Rice Cooker, Yogurt Maker, Steamer and Warmer and has a indispensable sauté/browning feature.
 This last feature means I no longer have to brown my meat or sauté my onions on the stovetop first (something I like to do to enhance the flavor of a dish – but it’s not necessary if you’re short on time).

 In this recipe we use the sauté function to simmer the curry after cooking to reduce and thicken the sauce and cook the zucchini before serving.

 Save time and energy with pressure cooking

-I also love using it in the cooler months when I don’t have time to plan for an 8-10 hour slow cook time for a stew or when I want to make the easiest spaghetti squash or sweet potatoes for some post-WOD carbs.
+I also love using it in the cooler months when I don’t have time to plan for an 8-10 hour slow cook time for a stew or when I want to make the easiest spaghetti squash or sweet potatoes.
 The fact that it’s not making my energy meter spin out of control is another bonus (and cash that stays in my pocket).

 Not only does pressure cooking use less energy, it also reduces the amount of time it takes to get a meal on the table.
 That’s why I love the pressure cooker for dishes like stews and curries that use tougher cuts of meat or hard vegetables like carrots or winter squashes.